 How long do I have to make these improvements?

-There is no specified timescale indicated under these regulations, however you risk a civil penalty of up to £5,000 for domestic property and a maximum of £150,000 for non-domestic property if you do not meet the standards.
+There is no specified timescale indicated under these regulations.
+However, landlords risk a civil penalty of up to £5,000 for domestic property and a maximum of £150,000 for non-domestic property if they do not meet the standards.

 How can I make sure I do this correctly?

-Whether you are an existing or prospective landlord, you may wish to consider the drafting of the terms of any new lease, including addressing whose obligation it is to obtain an EPC and who pays for any improvement work.
+Whether an existing or prospective landlord, you may wish to consider the drafting of the terms of any new lease.
+This includes addressing whose obligation it is to obtain an EPC and who pays for any improvement work.
 You will also need to consider cost; although these regulations aim to improve energy efficiency under the Energy Act 2011 in the long-term, in the short term it can prove costly and with no clear structure of any funding scheme.

-We can assist you with not only these EPC regulations but property checks, tenancy agreements and buy-to-let mortgages.
-To talk to our experienced conveyancing solicitors in Bristol, call 0117 905 9763 or contact us through our online enquiry form.
+Our property litigation lawyers can assist you with not only these EPC regulations but property checks, tenancy agreements and buy-to-let mortgages.